raspberrypi/documentation/hardware/computemodule/cm-peri-sw-guide.md

 Please use the [Device Tree subforum](https://www.raspberrypi.org/forums/viewforum.php?f=107) on the Raspberry Pi forums to ask Device Tree related questions.

-##Worked Examples
+##Examples

-For these simple worked examples I used a CMIO board with peripherals attached via jumper wires.
+For these simple examples I used a CMIO board with peripherals attached via jumper wires.

 For each of the examples we assume a CM+CMIO board with a clean install of the latest Raspbian version on the CM.
 See instructions [here](https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md).